Jan-Ka/bug-free-spork/README.md

 ### Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+You can use `npm run build` to create a production build.

 ### Running unit tests